 STEP 7 : Bait the trap with bread, crackers or just about anything else that is edible.
 Place this into the trap the same way you did the rocks.

 Step 8 : The minnows will go into the trap through the small bottle cap opening and remarkably will not often find their way out. (if your minnows are getting out put the cap on and cut a hole in the cap itself, this will make the opening even smaller).

 Step 9 : Carefully take off the tape or cut the string so you can remove the small piece of bottle and get the minnows out you caught.
 Be sure to save the bottle pieces to use again.
 Don’t worry about bringing a stapler along with you though.
 Tape or fish line will work just fine to put the two bottle sections together.

 This is a lot easier than you think and believe it or not it works great.

 Be prepared every way possible to catch some fish

-There are also some good ways to catch fish with or without bait in a survival scenario too.
+There are also some good ways to catch fish with or without cheap fish finders with gps in a survival scenario.
 It easier than you might think and there are few foods that will meet your essential nutrition needs as well a fish.
 You will be doing yourself a big favor if you have at least allowed for some means of catching fish in your survival pack.
 Most experts agree that being able to catch fish should be a big part of any long term survival plan.

 Of course the best way to catch fish is with a good rod and reel setup .
 They are easier than you think to add to a survival pack and I consider them essential equipment in mine.
 Throw in a virtually weightless 1 liter empty plastic bottle and you can catch bait as you learned here too.
 You will then be better prepared for a SHTF scenario where you had to get out before you had time to pack a lot of food.